Difference-in-Differences Estimators for Treatments Continuously Distributed at Every Period: Estimating a weighted average of switchers' slopes

-Accordingly, $\delta_{2i}$ is a weighted average, across movers whose treatment increases, of the slope of each mover's potential outcome function from its period-one to its period-two treatment, where units receive a weight proportional to the absolute value of their treatment change from period one to two.
-A similar interpretation applies to $\delta_{2d}$, among the population of movers whose treatment decreases.
-Accordingly, we refer to $\delta_{2}$ as the weighted average of movers' potential outcome slope (WAMPOS). $\delta_{2}$ may differ from $\delta_{1}$, if movers' potential outcome slopes are correlated with the magnitude of their treatment change from period one to two.
+a weighted average of the slopes of switchers' potential outcome functions from their period-one to their period-two treatments, where slopes receive a weight proportional to switchers' absolute treatment change from period one to two.
+We refer to $\delta_{2}$ as the Weighted Average of Slopes (WAS). $\delta_2=\delta_1$ if and only if switchers' slopes are uncorrelated with $|D_2-D_1|$.

-$\delta_2$ may look like a less natural causal effect than $\delta_1$.
-However, the estimator based on Theorem \ref{thm:main0} could be much noisier than the estimators based on Theorem \ref{thm:main}, if there are movers whose treatment barely changes from period one to two.
-Specifically, \cite{graham2012identification} show that the semiparametric efficiency bound for a parameter very similar to $\delta_1$ is 0 when there exists an interval $A$ such that

-meaning that $D_2-D_1$, the treatment evolution from period one to two, can take values arbitrarily close to $0$.
-This result implies that there exists no regular root-n consistent estimator of such a parameter.
-Intuitively, one needs to trim observations for which $D_2-D_1$ is too close to 0, because for such observations, the variance of

-becomes very large.
-This trimming results in a non-negligible bias, and as in standard nonparametric estimation (e.g., of a density), in a lower than root-n rate of convergence.
-On the other hand, even if \eqref{eq:condit_supp} holds, one can expect the semiparametric efficiency bound to be positive for $\delta_{2}$, meaning that we can estimate it at the standard root-n rate.
-If \eqref{eq:condit_supp} does not hold, meaning that the treatment evolution cannot take values arbitrarily close to 0 (though it can be exactly equal to 0), one may still expect that if $\inf\Supp(|D_2-D_1|)$ is small, an estimator of $\delta_1$ will be noisier than that of $\delta_{2}$.

-Point 1 of Theorem \ref{thm:main} shows that $\delta_{2i}$ is identified by two estimands, a regression-based and a propensity-score-based estimand.
-Though we do not formally show it here, $\delta_{2i}$ could also be identified by a doubly-robust estimand.

-The regression based estimand in Equation \eqref{eq:WAMPOS_inc_id1} compares the outcome evolution of movers whose treatment increases to that of stayers with the same period-one treatment, averages such comparisons, and then normalizes this average by the average treatment evolution among movers whose treatment increases.
-As explained in the introduction, this estimand corresponds, after some relabelling, to the $W^X_{DID}$ estimand proposed in Theorem S4 of the supplement of \cite{deChaisemartin15b}.
-In Equation \eqref{eq:WAMPOS_inc_id1}, the $M_i$ indicator and the period-one treatment $D_1$ respectively play the role of the treatment-group indicator and of the covariates in the $W^X_{DID}$ estimand.
-Accordingly, an estimator of $\delta_{2i}$ can readily be computed using the \st{fuzzy\_did} Stata command \citep[see][]{deChaisemartin18}, which computes the $\widehat{W}^X_{DID}$ estimator of $W^X_{DID}$ proposed by \cite{deChaisemartin15b}.